kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 The component, however, internally defines how that `world` is implemented.
 This interface is defined via [WIT](https://component-model.bytecodealliance.org/design/wit.html).

-WIT bindings are the glue code that is necessary for the interaction between WASM modules and their host environment.
+WIT bindings are the glue code that is necessary for the interaction between Wasm modules and their host environment.
-They may be written in any WASM-compatible language — Kinode offers the most support for Rust with [`kit`](../kit-dev-toolkit.md) and [`process_lib`](../process_stdlib/overview.md).
+They may be written in any Wasm-compatible language — Kinode offers the most support for Rust with [`kit`](../kit-dev-toolkit.md) and [`process_lib`](../process_stdlib/overview.md).
 The `world`, types, imports, and exports are all declared in a [WIT file](https://github.com/kinode-dao/kinode-wit/blob/master/kinode.wit), and using that file, [`wit_bindgen`](https://github.com/bytecodealliance/wit-bindgen) generates the code for the bindings.

 So, to bring it all together...